 All information concerning gametes held in the gametes' bank, including information about the stored and used human embryos, and children born after MAP must be registered in the MAP Information System.
-This Information System will be established by the Government of the Republic of Lithuania.
-In addition, this issue will be addressed by a special decree of the Ministry of Health coming into force in 2017.

 The straws of sperm come from abroad.

 There is no legal framework.